busstoptaktik/geodesy/ruminations/000-rumination.md

 Through the evolution of PROJ from a projection library to a generic transformation library, the `proj=` part has become slightly confusing, since it is used to identify not just `proj`ections, but any kind of geodetic operations.
 RG, being born as a generic geodetic library, eliminates this potential confusion.

 Note, however, that contrary to PROJ, when instantiating an operator in RG, you do not actually get an `Op`erator object back, but just a handle to an `Op`erator - an `OpHandle` (which is actually just a weakly disguised UUID).
-The `Op` itself lives its entire life embedded inside the `Provider`.
-And while the `Provider` is mutable, the `Operator`, once created, is *immutable*.
+The `Op` itself lives its entire life embedded inside the `Context`.
+And while the `Context` is mutable, the `Operator`, once created, is *immutable*.

-This makes `Operator`s thread-sharable, so the `Provider` will eventually (although still not implemented), be able to automatically parallelize large transformation jobs, eliminating some of the need for separate thread handling at the application program level.
+This makes `Operator`s thread-sharable, so the `Context` will eventually (although still not implemented), be able to automatically parallelize large transformation jobs, eliminating some of the need for separate thread handling at the application program level.

-**A note on naming:** The method for instantiating an `Op`erator is called `Provider::op(...)`.
+**A note on naming:** The method for instantiating an `Op`erator is called `Context::op(...)`.
 This eliminates the need to discern between operators and operations: Conceptually, an **operation** is an *instantiation of an operator*, i.e. an operator with parameters fixed, and ready for work.
 An **operator** on the other hand, is formally a datatype, i.e. just a description of a memory layout of the parameters.
 At the API level we don't care, and hence use the abbreviation `op(...)`, which returns a handle to an **operation**, which can be used to **operate** on a set of **operands**.
 It's op...s all the way down!

 ---